jackyoh/ohara/docs/src/user_guide.rst

 -  Switch to root user

 Why change to root user?
-Use the root user install Kubernetes benefit is simple and convenient.
+Use the root user to install Kubernetes is simple and convenient.
 Avoid changing not an admin user.
 Of course, you can use the admin user and add the "sudo" keyword to execute install the Kubernetes shell script.